open-telemetry/opentelemetry-collector-contrib/exporter/azuremonitorexporter/README.md

 ### Span Events

-This exporter saves span events to Application Insights `traces` table.
+Span events are optionally saved to the Application Insights `traces` table.
-Exception events are saved tot he Application Insights `exception` table.
+Exception events are saved to the Application Insights `exception` table.